Stanley Kubrick died in 1999 shortly after completing his final film “Eyes Wide Shut”.

 Kubrick was a perfectionist you see.
 That’s why his films took so long to make.
 “The Shining” was five years in the making.

 If Kubrick Made Websites What Do You Think They Would Look Like?

-They would certainly not be half baked, and half finished like the bridge above.
+His eCommerce website design would certainly not be half-baked, or half-finished like the bridge above.
 What!
 You didn't notice!

 Over the past few days, I’ve talked about why you should create a blog, who should write it and how to come up with blog content ideas.
 To wrap up this series on blogging for the moment, today we are going to look at the big picture.